ncrowder/ncrowder.github.io/README.md

 [4]: https://live.sympy.org/

 Projects I'd like to take on
-- Stock market analysis (particulary focusing on measures of volatility), and comparison of Friday and Monday closing prices
+- Stock market analysis (particulary focusing on measures of volatility)
-- Two
+- Determining whether particularly high or low closing prices on Friday are correlated with the reverse situation on Monday

 Data/stats education
 - Master's degree in Math with 2 semester sequence of statistics that relied heavily on the use of R.
 - Check my LinkedIN for all online certifications and passed courses relating to stats or programming
--

 Projects/Code I've finished
 - One